Beautiful nature of Slovenia – the Tolmin Gorge

 Bring suitable shoes

-The paths are well maintained, but in some places it can be quite slippery.
+The paths are well maintained, but in some places it can be slippery.
 So wear good shoes.
 There is quite some walking to do, and as we already mentioned – there are steps, so be prepared.
 The views are amazing in all directions.
 Also, it might be a bit challenging for children.
-Wouldn’t let them wander around by themselves.
+Don’t let them wander around by themselves.

 About 3-4 km long hike can take you up to 2 hours.
 There are many highlights along the way – beside the stunning views of the crystal clear turquoise water.
 One of them is The Devil’s Bridge and the other is the The Bear’s Head.
 There is also a cave called the Dante’s Cave.